Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tmoney_4.md

 </div>
 <div class='question question'>

 Alisha wants to exchange the coins in her money box for $\pounds 5$ notes.
-She has
+She has:

 Twelve $50 \text{p}$ coins